-Volume is referred to the number or amount of financial assets traded at one point.
+Trading volume is referred to the number or amount of financial assets traded at one point.
 It goes the same for all financial instruments.
 In case of stocks, it refers to the amount of shares that get traded at a certain time period.
-Volume trading and how it affects liquidity all gets answered under the question ‘what does volume mean in stocks?’.
-There are different types of stocks and investment instruments meaning there may be a difference in how their volume gets calculated.
+Trading volume and how it affects liquidity all gets answered under the question ‘what does volume mean in stocks?’.
+There are different types of stocks and investment instruments meaning there may be a difference in how their trade volume gets calculated.

 For futures and options, the volume depends upon how many times the contracts have been exchanged.
 It is clear that volume like any other number can be used as statistics to predict or determine a company’s value, its perceived trend of growth or downfall over time.
 The volume of stocks in any company shows us how interested the investors are in a particular company.
 Let’s look at volume trading among some other questions regarding the volume of stocks: